-14 History of Modern European Philosophy (3) UC:CSU
+14 History of Modern European Philosophy (3) UC:CSU Lecture 3 hours.

 Students study western philosophy from the 16th to the 18th centuries.
 The course explores the rise of modern science, continental rationalism and British empiricism, and completes the historical developments with Kant.
-(CSU GE Area C2 • IGETC Area 3B)